 What is a Code Signing Certificate?

 A Code Signing Certificate is a digital certificate that contains information that fully identifies an entity and is issued by a Certificate Authority such as GlobalSign.
-The Digital Certificate binds the identity of an individual or entity to a public key that is mathematically related to a private key pair.
+The Digital Certificate binds the identity of an organization to a public key that is mathematically related to a private key pair.
 The use of private and public key systems is called Public Key Infrastructure (PKI).
 The developer signs code with its private key and the end user uses the developer’s public key to verify the developers identity.
 Learn more about Code Signing and the differences between signed and unsigned code.

 Code Signing For Software Vendors and Organizations